The Art of Plant Training and SCROG: Grow Bigger and Better

 - LST (Low-Stress Training): LST involves bending and tying down the branches of the cannabis plant.
 This technique allows the plant to grow wider instead of taller, which can improve yield and prevent the plant from getting too tall.

-- SCROG (Scree of green): More on this technique below.
+- SCROG (Screen of green): More on this technique below.

 The ultimate training: SCROG

 The SCROG technique begins by growing the plant to a desired height and then placing a screen or netting over the plant.
-The screen is typically supported by stakes or wires and is positioned about 12 to 18 inches above the plant but if you are in a tent you can also use support bars such as those in the Growbuds SCROG trellis netting
+In some cases, if the plant gets very heavy you might want to add another screen.
+The screen is typically supported by stakes or wires but if you are in a tent you can also use support bars such as those in the Growbuds SCROG trellis netting

-As the plant grows, the branches are trained to grow through the holes in the screen, which helps create an even canopy of buds.
+As the plant grows, the branches are constantly tucked under the screen, which helps create an even canopy of flowers.
+The result: a beautiful uniform canopy that fills the entire grow area.

 One of the primary benefits of the SCROG technique is that it maximizes the use of available light.
-By creating an even canopy of buds, the light is distributed more evenly across the plant, and each bud receives the same amount of light.
-This can help prevent light burn and improve the quality of the buds, resulting in a higher yield.
+By creating an even canopy of flowers the light is distributed more evenly across the plant, and each bud receives the same amount of light.
+This can help prevent light burn and improve the quality of the flowers, resulting in a higher yield.

 The SCROG technique also makes it easier to manage the plant's height and shape.
 By training the branches to grow through the screen, the plant is kept at a consistent height and shape, making it easier to manage and maintain.
 This can be particularly helpful for indoor growers who have limited space and need to keep their plants at a manageable size.